TraekWells/book-review-app/README.md

 ## Todos

-~~- [ ] Clicking on an icon will favorite the book and save to local storage~~ Decided to use a database instead
+- [ ] Clicking on an icon will favorite the book and save to the database
 - [ ] Refactor form validation
 - [ ] Think of a more interesting layout
 - [ ] Allow the user to scan the barcode to search